DanielAnthonyMaciel03/Job-Listing-Project/README.md

 - For Veterans Health Administration, the top 3 categories they are currently hiring for are:
     - "Medical Officer" is number 1 with 1,048 current listings
-    - "Nurse" is number 2 with 463
+    - "Nurse" is number 2 with 463 current listings
-    - "Social Work" is number 3 with 230
+    - "Social Work" is number 3 with 230 current listings

 ![ANGU Top Categories](screenshots/PowerBI/top_3_categories_1.PNG)